Jeroen-editing/smart_fridge_app/README.md

 ###### In this order.

 - simplifying index page (starting for smartphone).
+- making multipage with separate app-explanation and form.
 - adding responsiveness (starting for smartphone).
-- making multipage with separate app-explanation and form.
-- fixing the small JS bug.
+- fixing some small JS bugs.

 ###### - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -